-We don't need religion or a universal ethical framework to consider how our decisions and actions are resulting in harm to people.
 Compassion is innate to all of us and can also be trained and cultivated.
-It is a powerful tool for relating to and caring for the needs of others on both interpersonal and societal levels.
+It is a powerful tool for relating to others on both an interpersonal and organizational level.

 Yet, bringing compassion into leadership is difficult for two main reasons: